stav121/i3wm-themer/README.md

 If anything goes wrong you can still just copy-paste them back to their original place to get back to your current configuration manually.
   </li>

-  <li> Now need the run script into configuration mode to apply some of the basic changes for the theme:
+  <li> Now run script into configuration mode to apply some of the basic changes for the theme:

       ./i3wmthemer -c